soapdog/patchfox/README.md

 Once patchfox is running, it needs to learn your _remote_ and _secret_, you can just click the "browse" button on the setup screen and select your `.ssb/secret` file.
 Patchfox will use the data inside your secret file to derive your remote address.
 Remember to click save.

-After saving Patchfox will then verify the configuration, if you're not running scuttle-shell, it will ask you if you want to run it.
+After saving Patchfox will then try loading your public feed.
+You need to have a running _sbot_ for it to work.

 # Testing the protocol schemas